Google rolls out earthquake detection and new in-car features for Android

 The apps will be released to beta testers by the end of this year, Google says.
 Pending additional testing and feedback, the company plans to make the Android for Cars App Library and APIs available to third-party Android Auto app developers.

-On the operating system level, Google says that General Motors, BMW, Kia, and other car manufacturers have added support for wireless connections to Android Auto.
-There’s also new settings and calendar apps that provide access to preferences and views of daily schedules on car displays.
-From the calendar app, tapping on events with locations or phone numbers will pull up turn-by-turn directions in the maps app or the dialer accordingly.
+On the operating system level, Google says General Motors, BMW, Kia, and other car manufacturers have added support for wireless connections to Android Auto.
+New settings and calendar apps provide access to preferences and views of daily schedules on car displays.
+From the calendar app, tapping on events with locations or phone numbers will pull up turn-by-turn directions in the Maps app or the dialer, accordingly.

 Android Automotive OS